koni-chua/my-site/README.md

 # my-site

-This is my personal sait
+This is my personal site